Biden makes the case at the UN for using 'relentless diplomacy' instead of military might to solve global crises | NewsChannel 3-12

 Biden on Tuesday focused heavily on the Covid-19 pandemic, which has claimed millions of lives around the globe.
 He touted the US shipping more than 160 million Covid-19 doses to countries around the world and putting more than $15 billion toward the global Covid response.
 He added that he would be announcing additional Covid-19 commitments on Wednesday at the US-hosted global Covid-19 summit.

+“We’ve lost so much to this devastating pandemic that continues to claim lives around the world and impact so much on our existence.
+We’re mourning more than 4.5 million people, people of every nation, from every background.
+Each death is an individual heartbreak.
+But our shared grief is a poignant reminder that our collective future will hinge on our ability to recognize our common humanity and to act together,” Biden said.

-The President stressed the urgent need to act to combat the climate crisis and noted his administration had pledged to double the public international financing to help developing nations tackle the climate crisis.
-Biden said on Tuesday he would work with Congress to double that number again, which would “make the United States the leader in public climate finance.”
+He stressed the urgent need to act to combat the climate crisis and noted his administration had pledged to double the public international financing to help developing nations tackle the climate crisis.
+Biden said he would work with Congress to double that number again, which would “make the United States the leader in public climate finance.”

+Biden urged countries around the world to “bring their highest possible ambitions to the table” when world leaders gather in Glasgow later this year for the COP 26 UN Climate Change Conference.

+He pointed to the goal he set out earlier this year to reduce greenhouse gas emissions by about half from 2005 levels in 2030.
+Last week, Biden announced the US and European Union had launched a global pledge to reduce emissions of methane by nearly 30% by the end of the decade.

 The-CNN-Wire